lraichik/Crime_data_prediction_and_analysis/README.md

 It allows you to filter based on crime, date, time, neighborhood and whether a crime occured inside or outside.
 There is a map there which will then shade neighborhoods based on the amount of crime that occured there.
 You will also see a line plot underneath that about the information you are viewing.
-Both are clickable to ba able to see only one neighborhood, or only one date for the map.
+Both are clickable to be able to see only one neighborhood, or only one date for the map.

 Here is what it looks like:
 <img src='Dashboard.png'>